-Initiative for setting up Slavko Ćuruvija Foundation (SCF) was started by Jelena and Rade Ćuruvija, daughter and son of Slavko Ćuruvija.
-Together with friends from Serbian non-government sector and support from Rockefeller Brothers Fund from New York in November 2013, Slavko Ćuruvija Foundation began its mission aimed at raising the quality of journalism in Serbia, offering support for local media, investigative journalism, as well as providing training for students of journalism.
+The initiative for setting up Slavko Ćuruvija Foundation (SĆF) was started by Jelena and Rade Ćuruvija, daughter and son of Slavko Ćuruvija.
+Together with friends from the Serbian non-government sector and support from Rockefeller Brothers Fund from New York in November 2013, Slavko Ćuruvija Foundation began its mission aimed at raising the quality of journalism in Serbia, offering support for local media, and investigative journalism, as well as providing training for students of journalism.

 Instead of holding responsible the politicians and the government, media in Serbia are mostly directed by the centres of power, gathered around oligarchs and/or politicians.

-By doing so, media in Serbia left citizens without help and support, that is, they gave up on its role as a democracy watchdog.
+By doing so, the media in Serbia left citizens without help and support, that is, they gave up on their role as a democracy watchdog.

 Efforts to establish independent media in Serbia, that would hold accountable powers, were sporadic, unsystematic and inconsistent, with few bright exceptions.

-In a situation such as this, SCF considers as its primary task support for this small number of dedicated and independent media working to improve themselves and trying to act in public interest, and not in the interest of the centres of power.
+In a situation such as this, SĆF considers as its primary task support for this small number of dedicated and independent media working to improve themselves and trying to act in the public interest, and not in the interest of the centers of power.

-Our aim is to encourage journalists and media supporting their work in local communities through grants, programms and projects, and by doing so to strengthen them in the role of a democracy watchdog, on all levels of power from local to the national.
+Our aim is to encourage journalists and media to support their work in local communities through grants, programs, and projects, and by doing so to strengthen them in the role of a democracy watchdog, on all levels of power from local to national.

-What we also see as missing in the Serbian media scene is the support for citizens to get involved in the process of decision making, to get out of their passive roles and take the responsibility and get involved in the process of decision making through the institutions of system designed for that.
+What we also see as missing in the Serbian media scene is the support for citizens to get involved in the process of decision-making, to get out of their passive roles and take responsibility and get involved in the process of decision-making through the institutions of system designed for that.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.